Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Probability Distribution Induced by First and Second-Order ODEs

 We now illustrate how standard survival distributions arise as specific solutions of first-order ODEs.
 For example, consider the Bernoulli-type differential equation:

 where \( a(t) = f'(t)/f(t) = (\mathrm{d}/\mathrm{d}t) \log f(t) \), and \( f(t) \) is the probability density function (pdf) of the corresponding survival model.
 This ODE can also be interpreted as a Riccati-type equation \cite{sugie2017nonoscillation}.
 The coefficient \( a(t) \), referred to as the \textit{autonomy coefficient,} determines whether the ODE is autonomous or nonautonomous: (a) If \( a(t) \) depends only on \( h(t) \), the ODE is autonomous, (b) If \( a(t) \) explicitly depends on \( t \), the ODE is non-autonomous.
 First-order ODEs with constant or monotonic $a(t)$ often yield hazard functions corresponding to classical monotonic survival distributions.
-For instance, the Weibull hazard
+In particular, monotonic hazard functions arise from autonomous scalar ODEs, whereas non-monotonic hazard behavior requires non-autonomous dynamics.
+For additional discussion on the connection between ODEs and hazard functions in survival models, see \cite{christen2024dynamic}.